armory/docs-cdaas/content/en/tutorials/tutorial-blue-green.md

 title: Blue/Green Deployment Tutorial
 linkTitle: Blue/Green
 description: >
-  In this tutorial, you learn how to use a blue/green strategy to deploy an app to Kubernetes using Armory CD-as-a-Service.
-Use kubectl to install the Remote Network Agent.
-Deploy the sample app to multiple targets.
+  In this tutorial, learn how to configure a blue/green deployment strategy.
+Use Armory CD-as-a-Service to deploy a sample app to multiple Kubernetes targets.
 categories: ["Deployment", "Tutorials"]
 tags: ["Deploy Strategy", "Blue/Green", "Kubernetes"]
 draft: false